 Senior Vice President, R&D Pharmacology and Scientific Communication, Co-Founder

 Sophie Bozec joined Merck KGaA in 1998 where she managed a drug discovery team in a pharmacology department.
 Dr. Bozec has acquired a strong experience for managing research projects from target identification to preclinical development candidates.
 She has developed her knowledge in models (in vivo and in vitro) used in research programs for identifying preclinical development candidates in the diabetes field.
 She acquired a solid expertise in metabolic diseases particularly in the diabetes field.
 This experience in pharmacology led Dr. Bozec to support a clinical development compound for all preclinical pharmacology aspects.

-Executive Vice President, Translational Medicine & Early Clinical Development, Co-Founder
+Executive Vice President, Clinical Development and Regulatory Affairs, Co-Founder

 Pascale Fouqueray joined Merck KGaA in 2000 from Paris VII University, where she was Assistant Professor of physiology.
 At Merck KGaA, Dr. Fouqueray's activities were centered on metabolism, with a particular focus on diabetes and obesity but also including lipids and uric acid metabolism.
 Dr. Fouqueray was responsible for the clinical development of compounds for the treatment of diabetes and gout disease, working on strategies to define and reach proof-of- concept and investigate mechanisms of action.

-Senior Vice President, Investor Relations and Public Relations
+Senior Vice President, Investor Relations, Public Relations and Corporate Communications